 What are endowment plans?

 Endowment plans are long-term investment plans with life cover.
-They typically run for 10 to 25 years and are sold as savings plans or repayment vehicles for interest-only mortgages.
+They typically run for 10 to 25 years and have traditionally been sold as savings plans or repayment vehicles for interest-only mortgages.
 If you have an endowment plan and an interest-only mortgage, this is usually referred to as an endowment mortgage.

 How they work

 You pay a regular monthly premium which stays the same for the life of the policy.
 Part of the premium pays for life cover (which pays out if you die before the policy matures), the rest is invested.
-When the policy matures, you receive a tax-free lump sum.
+When the policy matures, providing it's a qualifying policy, you receive a tax-free lump sum.

 Your policy may be invested in one of two ways – see Types of endowment below.
 Either way, it is important to realise that the return you get is linked to the stock market and may fall short of the amount you were hoping or expecting to get back at maturity.